North Korea fires missile days before resuming U.S. talks | CBC News

 North Korea having the ability to launch missiles from submarines would be alarming because such weapons are harder to detect in advance.
 Some experts say the North is attempting to raise the stakes and ramp up pressure on the United States before their nuclear negotiators meet on Saturday.

-"The North is trying not convey a message that time is not on the side of the United States and that it could take a different path if the working-level talks don't go the way it wanted," said Du Hyeogn Cha, a visiting scholar at Seoul's Asan Institute for Policy Studies.
+"The North is trying not convey a message that time is not on the side of the United States and that it could take a different path if the working-level talks don't go the way it wanted," said Cha Du-hyeogn, a visiting scholar at Seoul's Asan Institute for Policy Studies.

 The Joint Chiefs of Staff statement said the weapon fired Tuesday is believed to be a "Pukguksong-class" missile.
 It refers to a solid-fuel missile that North Korea tested-launched from an underwater test platform in 2016, with the hope that it could eventually be a part of its submarine weaponry.
 That missile flew 500 kilometres, and North Korean leader Kim Jong-un said at the time that his country had gained "perfect nuclear-attack capability."